Simón Bolívar International Airport (Venezuela): Other facilities

 From 1960 to 1997, it was the main hub for Viasa, Venezuela's former flag carrier until it went bankrupt in January 1997.
 It was also the hub for Avensa, Servivensa.
-Conviasa started operation in 2004, hoping to become in a big and leader airline, and flag carrier.
-However, due to financial crisis in Venezuela, several pilots quit and are leaving Conviasa in order to fly to other nations like Turkey which operates the same type of aircraft.
+Conviasa started operation in 2004, hoping to become a major airline, and flag carrier.
+However, due to their low pay, several pilots were leaving Conviasa from 2016 after getting "better offers from other countries".
 The headquarters of Conviasa is located on the airport grounds.